Alternate Spellings of Surname: Reeser, Reiser, Rieser

 Return to Civilian Life

 Following his honorable discharge from the military, William Reiser returned home to his family and friends in Ohio, and resumed life on the family farm in Mahoning County.
-According to the 1870 federal census, he resided there as a 28-year-old with his parents and siblings: Jefferson (aged 23), Henry (aged 21), Amanda (aged 16), and Laura (aged 13).
+According to the 1870 federal census, he resided there as a twenty-eight-year-old with his parents and siblings: Jefferson (aged twenty-three), Henry (aged twenty-one), Amanda (aged sixteen), and Laura (aged thirteen).
 Both William and his brother, Jefferson, worked the land with their father, whose farm and personal estate holdings were valued by the census taker that year at $8,929, while their other siblings attended school.

 But shortly thereafter, William Reiser began his own family.
-Upon marrying Catherine (Stofflet) Patterson in 1871 (according to the 1915 South Dakota State Census), he also became a father to Lilly A. Patterson (c.
-1867-1950) – his wife’s daughter from a previous marriage.
+Upon marrying Catherine (Stofflet) Patterson in 1871 (according to the 1915 South Dakota State Census), he also became a father to Lilly A. Patterson (circa 1867-1950)—his wife’s daughter from a previous marriage.
 The trio then became a foursome sometime around 1874 with the arrival of daughter Mable Reiser (1873-1906).